ansble/monument/readme.md

 #### frameguard
 Guard is a weird looking word.
 Not that we have that out of the way frameguard allows you to specify under what conditions your application may be wrapped in an `iframe`.
 Setting `action: 'DENY'` means that your site may never be wrapped in an `iframe`.
 The default is 'SAMEORIGIN' which allows wrapping of your site by essentially your app.
 The last allowed setting, `action: 'ALLOW-ORIGIN'`, requires that you pass a `domain` value as well.
 It allows the specified domain to wrap your application in an iframe.
 All the calculations for `SAMEORIGIN` and `ALLOW-ORIGIN` follow the CORS rules for determining origin.
 So `www.designfrontier.net` and `designfrontier.net` are different origins.

+#### hsts (HTTP Strict Transport Security)
+This tells browsers to require HTTPS security if the connection started out as an HTTPS connection.
+It does not force the connection to switch, it just requires all subsequent requests by the page to use HTTPS if the page was requested with HTTPS.
+To disable it set `config.security.hsts` to `false`.
+It is set with a `maxAge` much like caching.
+The `maxAge` is set in seconds (not ms) and must be a positive number.

+The two optional settings: `includeSubDomains` and `preload` are turned on by default. `includeSubDomains` requires any request to a subdmain of the current domain to be HTTPS as well. `preload` is a Google Chrome specific extension that allows you to submit your site for baked-into-the-browser HSTS.
+With it set you can submit your site to [this page](https://hstspreload.appspot.com/).
+Both of these can be individually turned off by setting them to false in the config object.

+For more information the spec is [available](http://tools.ietf.org/html/draft-ietf-websec-strict-transport-sec-04).

 ## v2.0.0!
 Despite it being a major release this is actually a pretty bland one.
 It's a major release because monument 2+ requires you to be running on node > 4.0.0.
 It is a rewrite and cleanup in ES6 syntax.